nefarious-kitsune/aow-event-proposal/noob.md

 in the beginning: Fire Mages, Ogre Warrior, Paladin, Harbinger of Fire, and Cactuses.

-## 5 AoE
+## 6. AoE

 You may have noticed I used the term AoE a few times.
 AoE stands for "Area of Effect".
 Many troops have attacks that deal damage to multiple units in an area.

 Magic Apprentices, for example, throw magic potion that deal damage in a circular area.
-So even though Magic Apprentices have low attack power on paper, they are incredibly effective in battles.
+So although Magic Apprentices have low attack power on paper, they are incredibly effective in battles.

-## 6. Acquiring troops
+## 7. Acquiring troops

-## 7. Honor Hunting
+## 8. Honor Hunting

-## 8. Temple of Fusion
+## 9. Temple of Fusion

 Most players would suggest that beginners should save gems for hero first and avoid visiting the Temple of Fusion, and I used to make that advice as well.